 Affordable Care Act Information

-Many people know that on January 1, 2014 a new law will go into effect that will affect everyone.
+Many people know that on January 1, 2014 a new law went into effect.
 Partners in Reading wants to make sure that PAR learners know about this new law.
-Under this law everyone will be required to buy health insurance or pay a fine.
-PAR and the library will be offering workshops and other events to help people make decisions.
+Under this law almost everyone will be required to buy health insurance or pay a fine.
+The library will be offering workshops and other events to help people make decisions.
 This video from the Kaiser Family Foundation explains the new law and what it will mean to you.

 Welcome to Partners in Reading

 The mission of Partners in Reading is to enrich the lives of adults through reading, writing, technology, life skills, critical thinking, as well as English language learning; equipping them to achieve their goals and participate more fully and with greater confidence in all areas of their lives.

 What Does Partners in Reading Do?

 We provide free one-to-one and small group tutoring for adults whose reading or writing skills are below the ninth grade level.
 To qualify as a learner, an adult needs to speak and understand English at a conversational level.
 Tutoring is provided by trained volunteers at the King Library, a San José Public Library system branch, or another public site in San José.
 Tutors and learners are required to make a six-month commitment to meet three hours per week.

 Established in 1989, Partners in Reading (PAR) has trained over 3,755 volunteer tutors and served over 4,677 adult learners.
 As a member of California Library Literacy Services, we are part of a statewide network of over 100 public libraries providing adult literacy instruction.
 We work cooperatively with other literacy providers, social service agencies, and community groups.

 Two PAR Tutors Honored

 PAR recently honored volunteers Julie Oborny and Jo Anne Petrillo for their dedicated service to PAR's learners.
 Read their stories here.